Jiggy-blaze/Tijesunimi/README.md

-- 👋 Hi, I’m @Jiggy-blaze
+- 👋 Hi, I’m Tijesunimi Afolabi
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on noyhing at the moment